MAHDI-Imen/M-M/logs.md

 #### Thursday
 - [x] Restructure code into seperate modules
 - [x] rewrite data loader function
-- [ ] Pytorch tutorial to understand DataLoader and Dataset classes
+- [x] Pytorch tutorial to understand DataLoader and Dataset classes
+- [x] Modify data_loader to load slides as TensorDataset(not SubjectDataset) in case of 2D
+- [x] write training loop
+- [x] Test run for 100 epochs
-- [ ] write train.py
+- [ ] Visualize results on Validation data

+Notes:
+Data will be loaded in memory all at once because it's not that big

 #### To do